 The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
-Manual shifts can be made using the Autostick® shift control (refer to "AutoStick®" in this section).
-Moving the shift lever to the left or right (-/+) while in the DRIVE position will manually select the transmission gear, and will display the current gear in the instrument cluster as 6, 5, 4, 3, 2, 1.
+Manual shifts can be made using the AutoStick shift control (refer to "AutoStick" in this section).
+Moving the shift lever to the left or right (-/+) while in the DRIVE position will manually select the transmission gear, and will display the current gear in the instrument cluster as 1, 2, 3, etc.